 Potential clients shouldn’t have to go searching for your contact details, even though you may have a dedicated “contact us” page for this.

 They should be able to access a telephone number or email address from whichever page they’re on.
 The homepage is essential for this.

 So, if you haven’t already done this, ensure you have a contact number, email address and even your business mailing address displayed in the footer of your website, at least.

-I know this might sound like such generic advice, but I can think of a dozen business websites that I visit frequently that don’t have any contact information visible on their most prominent pages.
+I know this might sound like such generic advice here, but I can think of a dozen business websites that I visit frequently that don’t have any contact information visible on their most visible pages.

-Here in the UK, I understand that it is a legal obligation to display certain regulatory information, including business contact number and business address in the footer of your website.
+Here in the UK, it is a legal obligation to display certain regulatory information, including business contact number and business address in the footer of your website.

 Stet#2 Make your testimonials page easily accessible

 First of all, if you don’t have a testimonials page, you really need to get one created as soon as you can.